 Communicable and non-communicable diseases pose a significant health, societal, and economic threat worldwide, causing premature deaths and disabilities.
 Despite being largely preventable, only 6% of healthcare budgets are spent on prevention].
 To address this, there is an urgent need to develop new public health interventions, preventive, diagnostic, and therapeutic approaches, alternatives to antimicrobials, as well as to improve existing preparedness and response strategies to create tangible impacts, considering sex/gender-related issues.
 To address these challenges , Research and Innovation will require international cooperation to leverage global expertise, access world-class research infrastructures and invest in priority needs., aligning with other funders of international cooperation in health Research and Innovation.
 The continuation of international partnerships and cooperation with international organisations is particularly needed to combat infectious diseases and respond to public health needs, including rare diseases and the global burden of non-communicable diseases.

 In this work programme part, Destination “Tackling diseases and reducing disease burden” will focus on major societal challenges linked to the Commission’s political priorities such as the fight against non-communicable and communicable diseases, mental health, preparedness and response to and surveillance of health threats and epidemics, reduction and treatment of the number of antimicrobial-resistant infections.
-In particular, the topics under this destination will support activities aiming at: i) new treatment and disease management options to reduce burden on non-communicable diseases and long-term conditions after post-bacterail and post-viral infections; ii) improve and protect menatl health of children and young adults; iii) new prevention and treatment options for infectious diseases with epidemic potential; iv) innovative therapies for antimicrobial resistant pathogens (AMR); and v) support to second phases of European Partnerships on Rare Diseases and Pandemic Preparedness. ￼
+In particular, the topics under this destination will support activities aiming at: i) new treatment and disease management options to reduce burden on non-communicable diseases and long-term conditions after post-bacterial and post-viral infections; ii) improve and protect mental health of children and young adults; iii) new prevention and treatment options for infectious diseases with epidemic potential; iv) innovative therapies for antimicrobial resistant pathogens (AMR); and v) support to second phases of European Partnerships on Rare Diseases and Pandemic Preparedness. ￼

 To increase the impact of EU investments under Horizon Europe, the European Commission encourages cooperation between EU-funded projects to enable cross-fertilisation and other synergies.
 This could range from networking to joint activities, such as participating in joint workshops, exchanging knowledge, developing and adopting best practices, or undertaking joint communication activities.
 Opportunities for potential synergies exist between projects funded under the same topic, as well as between projects funded under different topics, clusters, or pillars of Horizon Europe.
 For example, synergies could be sought with projects funded under the European health research infrastructures (Pillar I of Horizon Europe), the EIC strategic challenges on health (Pillar III of Horizon Europe), or with projects on themes that cut across the clusters under Pillar II of Horizon Europe, such as health security/emergencies under Cluster 3 “Civil Security for Society”, AI-based tools and technologies under Cluster 4 “Digital, Industry and Space”, or antimicrobial resistance under Cluster 6 “Food, Bioeconomy, Natural Resources, Agriculture and Environment”.